Clicks Group’s remuneration policy is aimed at driving a high-performance culture that creates sustainable value for shareholders.

 - individual performance as assessed during the performance review process; and

 - individual position in the pay band range relative to competence and talent positioning.

 The remuneration and nominations committee (the committee) reviews the group’s overall pay framework annually against defined market benchmarks per job grade, job size or skill pool.

-The group’s benchmarking and market information is based on independent surveys, including the PricewaterhouseCoopers REMchannel, Deloitte Top Executive and The Hay Group surveys.
+The group’s benchmarking and market information is based on independent surveys, including the Old Mutual REMchannel, Deloitte Top Executive and the Korn Ferry surveys.
 These benchmarking exercises recognise the complexity in the group’s business model and the regulatory environment within which the group operates.

-The group also participates in a biannual benchmarking exercise to maintain a competitive remuneration position in respect of pharmacists and pharmacy managers.
+The group also participates in a biennial benchmarking exercise to maintain a competitive remuneration position in respect of pharmacists and pharmacy managers.

 Executives are also measured against the objectives set by the social and ethics committee in relation to all the elements of the BBBEE scorecard.

-All employees are required to achieve a satisfactory performance rating to fully qualify for participation in the short-term incentive scheme.
+All employees are required to achieve a satisfactory performance rating to qualify for full participation in the STI scheme.